ppone/docs/guides/subscription-billing.md

 ###What is a plan

 Plans are sort a template for creating a subscription.
-You will find that the plan actually specify how often the client is invoiced or charged, how much they are invoiced for, the currency, description, terms, notes, allowed payments and whether the payment should be chased.
+They specify how often the client is invoiced or charged, how much they are invoiced for, the currency, description, terms, notes, allowed payments and whether the payment should be chased.

-The advantages of using a plan are that it can save you time from having to re-enter the information mentioned above.
+The advantages of using a plan are that it can save you time from having to re-enter the information mentioned above for every client.

 From the Subscription Modal you can create a new plan.